ArkinSolomon/sakura-docs/docs/commands.md

 WRITE "File 2" TO $(rootDirectory)/file_2.txt
 ```

-It also can be used for dynamically setting directories (like so).
+It also can be used for dynamically creating directories (like so).

 ```ska
 %basePath = PATH /folder_1